wptrainingteam/learn-wp-content/theme-developer-learning-pathway/07-advanced-theme-development/02-user-interface-best-practices.md

 ## Associate Labels with Inputs

-When working with elements that accept input, make sure to associate labels with inputs using the form attribute.
-This will allow the user to click the label and focus on the input field.
+When working with elements that accept input, make sure to associate labels with inputs using the for attribute.

 ```html
 <label for="username">Username</label>
 <input type="text" id="username" name="login" />
 ```

+This will allow the user to click the label and focus on the input field.

 ## Placeholder Text

 Where possible, add placeholder text to input elements.
 Placeholder text shows the user an example of what to type.
-When a user puts their cursor in the field, the placeholder text will disappear, while the label remains.

 ```html
 <label for="name">Name</label>
 <input type="text" id="name" name="name" placeholder="John Smith" />
 ```

+When a user puts their cursor in the field, the placeholder text will disappear, while the label remains.

 Use placeholders to suggest the type of data a field requires, and not as a substitute for the field label.